There seems to be a running joke in primary care practices… How many toolbars does someone working in a GP practice need?

 We’ve heard from some practice staff that sometimes the phone lines are so busy that it’s impossible to make a call to a patient.
 Thanks to our telephony feature, that’s a problem of the past.

 You can now initiate a telephone call with your patient directly from your desktop.
-You can copy and paste in a patient’s telephone number from their eConsult or clinical record and initiate the call without having to do anything else!
-We’re also working to allow you to read telephone numbers directly from a patient’s record.
+You can pull in a patient’s telephone number from their clinical record and initiate the call without having to do anything else!

 You can also call patients from your telephone of choice, not your computer, using the same software.
 The patient won’t be able to see your phone number, so they can’t call you back directly.
 Make sure you use the ‘Join this consultation on my number’ option.
 Your patient will be called first, and once they’ve connected, your chosen number will be rung and the calls connected.